diekmann/tinyrsh/README.md

 None of these implementation spawns a terminal.
 It is not possible to do `su` or open a python shell.

+### Overview: Get a Terminal
-In `py-ptysh`, a very very very hacky helper script to spawn a `/bin/sh/` attached to a terminal can be found.
+In `py-ptysh`, a very very very hacky helper script to spawn a `/bin/sh` attached to a terminal can be found.
+I patched the built-in pty module for this to work.
+Reason: when the remote client disconnects, the shell process is not terminated and hanging around indefinitely.
+Patch: If STDIN seems closed, proceed to close the whole process.
+Assumes that `/bin/sh` exits by itself at this point.

+### Current Working Version of tinyrsh
 In `tinyrsh` resides the current working trunk of the actual implementation.

-Based on `rsh-impls/hs-idiomatic`.
+ - based on `rsh-impls/hs-idiomatic`
+ - spawns the python helper to get a shell attached to a terminal
+ - everything is line buffered, `man man` does not give a great experience
+ - `su` and `python` shell over tinyrsh works